chef/automate/components/automate-chef-io/content/docs/iam-v1-overview.md

 An `action` is the operation that a subject performs.
 Examples include `create`, `read`, `upload` and `mark-deleted`.
-This policy allows `user@example.com` to `read` the `compliance:profiles` namespace;
-however, the user cannot perform any other actions on it:
+This policy allows `user@example.com` to `read` the `compliance:profiles` namespace, but the user cannot perform any other actions on it:

 ```bash
 {